 - 6.1.
-Construction period: At the construction stage, OGRA will ensure that the following parameters will be included in the license to be issued to the LNG Developer or LNG TO/O, as the case may be, and the licensee comply with the same: - (a) Technical parameters: The terminal complies with internationally recognized and proven standards for LNG installations prescribed by OGRA from time to time including those specified in Appendix 1. - (b) HSE standards: The project meets the HSE standards specified in the license. - (c) Other permits and approvals: Permits and licenses from Government departments such as Ministry of Defence, Port Authorities, Environmental Protection Agency, Chief Inspector of Explosives and provincial and local government agencies have been obtained. - 6.2.
-Operating period: During the operating period, OGRA will regulate the following: - (a) Access rights: All LNG terminals and associated facilities will be operated on a system of regulated third party access ("RTPA") based on published tariffs or tariff methodologies determined by OGRA and applied objectively and without discrimination.
+Construction period: At the construction stage, OGRA will ensure that the following parameters are included in the license to be issued to the LNG Developer or LNG TO/O, as the case may be, and the licensee comply with the same: - (a) Technical parameters: The terminal complies with internationally recognized and proven standards for LNG installations prescribed by OGRA from time to time including those specified in Appendix-1. - (b) HSE standards: The project meets the HSE standards specified in the license.

+- (c) Other permits and approvals: Permits and licenses from Government departments such as Ministry of Defence, Port Authorities, Environmental Protection Agency, Chief Inspector of Explosives and provincial and local government agencies have been obtained. - 6.2.
+Operating period: During the operating period, OGRA will regulate the following: - (a) Access rights: All LNG terminals and associated facilities will be operated on a system of regulated third party access ("RTPA") based on published / negotiated tolling tariffs in an objective competitive environment without discrimination excluding however tolling tariff for public sector shall require OGRA's approval.

 Exceptions from such regulation will be given to those LNG terminals and associated facilities that are developed for own or dedicated use.
 Access to such terminals will be based on negotiated third party access ("NTPA").
 RTPA and NTPA will be administered by OGRA through a clear regulatory mechanism.
-It is clarified that the LNG Developer will have priority access to its own LNG terminal capacity provided it has firm capacity utilization plan for own or dedicated use.
+It is clarified that the LNG Developer will have priority access to its own LNG terminal capacity provided it has firm capacity utilization plan for own or dedicated use for a minimum period of 10 years.